Eortvald/02467_group4/content/data-description.md

 The data of this analysis are reviews of Amazon fine food products as well as some metadata for the products in the reviews.
 For the reviews themselves we have some

-The XXXXXXXXXXX reviews of XXXXXXXXXXXX products are loaded into a pandas dataframe.
+The 1139892 reviews of 39320 products are loaded into a pandas dataframe.
 Each row in the dataframe corresponds to a review and each column is a variable for the review.
 Below, we've included a snippet of the review dataframe.